WenzhaoTang/3D-Registration/README.md

 add ```--detections``` to use the CosyPose detections.

 ## Inference for BOP evaluation

+### Notice
+If you would like to create your own inference data, please adjust the bop_challenge file accordingly for inference/evaluation purposes.

 Inference is run on the (real) test images with CosyPose detections: